pjrclarke/snap/readme.md

 ## Colour Choices ##

 The inspiration behind the colour choices for `Snap!`, came from the japanese animation 'Dragon Ball'.
 The orange and blue combination gave off a really fun and colourful design and mixed well on the screen.
-The orange is called 'Darker Coral' where as the blue is called 'Lighter Alice'.
+The orange is called 'Darker Coral' whereas the blue is called 'Lighter Alice'.
 I have text shadowing and border lines using 'Black Olive'.

 ![Colour Choices](readmefiles/colorchoices.png)